jcrisp78/aws-appsync-example/README.md

 The original code is from https://github.com/aws-samples/aws-mobile-appsync-events-starter-react, as described below in React Setup.
 Scroll down to the **Original content** heading to see original README content.

 ## Changes I have made
-- After launching a sample schema and create and configure a GraphQL API on AWS, as described in https://docs.aws.amazon.com/appsync/latest/devguide/quickstart-launch-a-sample-schema.html, I updated the `aws-exports.js` with the information needed to authorize and access the deployed AWS back end.
-However for security reasons, those values should not be posted publicly to GitHub!
-So the `aws-exports.js` was untracked before pushing to GitHub.
+- After launching a sample schema, and creating/configuring a GraphQL API on AWS, as described in https://docs.aws.amazon.com/appsync/latest/devguide/quickstart-launch-a-sample-schema.html, I updated `aws-exports.js` to authorize access to the deployed AWS back end.
+Since those values should not be posted publicly to GitHub, the `aws-exports.js` was untracked before pushing to GitHub.
 You will see an `aws-exports-old.js` file, which is a copy of the original download (without my credentials).
-- Accessibility improvements (started, not yet complete): added main regions, properly linked labels and form elements, adjusted heading levels.
+- Accessibility improvements (started, not yet complete): added main regions, properly linked labels and form elements, adjusted heading levels, page titles set during componentDidMount.
 Also resolved contrast issues (compare with original screenshots below; sorry but bye-bye pretty blue, not enough contrast).
-Remaining: page title.

 ---